In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 If a producer purchases non-organic non-gestating sows for breeding, brings them into a new operation site, uses hormones to trigger and synchronize estrus, and keeps these females under continuous organic management from the beginning of the last third of their gestation period, would the piglets born from these sows on this site be considered “organic”?
 (195)

 No. The piglets would not be considered organic.
-Although the standard allows for the introduction of non-organic breeding stock into an organic operation, it requires that from the moment of introduction, the operator complies with all the rules for organic livestock husbandry.
-The use of hormones to trigger estrus is specifically prohibited in 6.2.2 c), therefore the use of this technique would be a serious non-compliance.
+Although the standard allows for the introduction of non-organic breeding stock into an organic operation, it requires that, from the moment of introduction, the operator complies with all the rules for organic livestock husbandry.
+The use of hormones to trigger estrus is specifically prohibited by Clause 6.2.1.1 c).

 Cloning #